 The term “plane” is a broad one that encompasses various types of aircraft.
 In general, a plane refers to any fixed-wing aircraft that uses wings to generate lift and propel itself through the air.
 It includes both commercial airliners and smaller private planes.

 Planes can be powered by different types of engines, including jet engines, turboprop engines, or piston engines.
-Unlike jets, planes with piston engines are generally slower and have a shorter range.
-However, they are still widely used for short-distance flights, training purposes, and recreational flying.

 It’s important to note that while all jets are planes, not all planes are jets.
 Jets are a specific type of plane that relies on jet engines for propulsion, while planes can refer to a broader range of aircraft.